fastly/compute-actions/README.md

 # GitHub Actions for Fastly

-This repository contains GitHub actions to help you build on the Fastly platform, such as installing the CLI, building and deploying Compute@Edge services.
+This repository contains GitHub Actions to help you build on the Fastly platform, such as installing the CLI, building and deploying Compute@Edge services.

+> **IMPORTANT:** GitHub Actions for Fastly is currently in beta.
+For more information on what this means, read the [Fastly product and feature lifecycle](https://docs.fastly.com/products/fastly-product-lifecycle#beta) guide.

 ## Usage